david-star-git/hangman-solver/readme.md

     cd hangman-solver
     ```

-2. **Create `words.txt` File**:
+2. **Download Word Lists**:
+   - You can download word lists from the [GitHub repository's `wordLists` folder](https://github.com/david-star-git/hangman-solver/tree/main/wordLists).
-   - Ensure you have a `words.txt` file in the same directory as the script.
-This file should contain one word per line.
+   - Place your word list files in the `wordLists` directory.
+Each word list file should be a plain text file (`.txt`) with one word per line.

 3. **Run the Application**:
     ```bash